Review: Dromarti race classic

 Otherwise these shoes are stunningly amazingly fantastic.
 Perhaps not the first choice for a cyclist who races or who likes their bikes and kit to look pro tour, but that’s not who they’re aimed at.
 If you’re someone who appreciates timeless style and probably rides a custom frame, most likely in steel or titanium, there really is no other shoe to consider this summer.

-Summary: A classic cycling shoe manufactured in beautifully soft Italian leather which offers supreme comfort out of the box.
+Summary: Dromarti Race Classic are manufactured in beautifully soft Italian leather which offers supreme comfort out of the box.
 Could do with replaceable elements on the sole and we had issues with fitting the cleat bolts.
 The soft leather and perforations makes these unsuitable for wet winter conditions, even with overshoes, but they excel in dry heat.

 4 / 5